ensdomains/docs/ens-improvement-proposals/ensip-16-offchain-metadata.md

 ### Dynamic Metadata

 Metadata serves a crucial role in providing valuable insights about a node owner and their specific resolver.
 In certain scenarios, resolvers may choose to adopt diverse approaches to resolve data based on the node.
 An example of this would be handling subdomains of a particular node differently.
 For instance, we could resolve "optimism.foo.eth" using a contract on optimism and "gnosis.foo.eth" using a contract on gnosis.
-By passing the name through metadata, we empower the resolution process, enabling CcipResolver flows to become remarkably flexible and scalable.
+By passing the name through metadata, we empower the resolution process, enabling CcipResolve flows to become remarkably flexible and scalable.
 This level of adaptability ensures that our system can accommodate a wide array of use cases, making it more user-friendly and accommodating for a diverse range of scenarios.

 #### Backwards Compatibility